vaparicio/my-portfolio/README.md

-# my-portfolio
+# Victor Aparicio's portfolio project
-sample portfolio app
+This uses AWS and React.